 Next, within each component , an average of available metric percentiles is calculated resulting in a score for each of our three college readiness metric categories (high school graduation, college entrance exam, and advanced course participation).

 3. Percent of Students Who Meet UC/CSU Entrance Requirements is a metric unique to California.
 Similar high school graduation-related metrics, where available, will be included here for other states.

 Third, an average across the three components is taken.
-This approach ensures that equal weight is given graduation rates, college entrance exams, and AP when calculating a school’s college readiness rating.
+This approach ensures that equal weight is given to graduation rates, college entrance exams, and advanced courses when calculating a school’s college readiness rating.
 For schools with no available data in one of the components, the average across the other two components is taken.
 No combined average percentile is calculated for schools without data in at least two of the components, and these schools do not receive a college readiness rating.

 Finally, the combined average percentiles are sorted low to high and converted into deciles.
 The bottom decile (1st – 9th percentiles) of schools receive an overall rating of “1”, the second decile (10 – 19th percentile) receive a rating of “2”, and so on, with the top decile (90 – 99th percentile) receiving a rating of “10”.

 College Readiness Subgroup ratings are calculated using a similar process as overall ratings.
 Each metric is converted to a percentile, the percentiles are averaged within each component, and an average is taken across the components.
 Unlike the percentiles calculated for the overall rating however, subgroup metrics are converted to percentiles by comparing scores for a particular subgroup to the scores for the overall population throughout the state.
 For example, a school’s AP Course Participation rate for Hispanic students is converted into a percentile by comparing that rate to the AP Course Participation for all students in schools across the state.
 This approach allows the subgroup ratings to reflect the differences between subgroups within a school and those across the state.